michaelwit28/AgentBasedModelling/README.md

 # AgentBasedModelling
-This repository contains code for agent based models and algorithms
+This repository contains code for agent based models and simulations.

 Data is generated from within the files.
-Everything is explained on the go.
+All information and descriptions of a specific model are provided in the files.